-The First American Real Estate Sentiment Index (RESI) measures title agent sentiment on a variety of key market metrics and industry issues, including expectations for price changes across multiple property types, and expectations for changes in volume for purchase and refinance transactions.
-The RESI is based on a quarterly survey of title agents that do business with First American.
-More than 4,000 title agents from 50 states have participated in the first three editions of the quarterly survey.
-The 2016 first quarter survey was conducted in January 2016.
+The First American Real Estate Sentiment Index (RESI) measures title agent sentiment on a variety of key market metrics and industry issues, including expectations for changes in purchase and refinance transaction volume and prices across multiple property types.
+The RESI is based on a quarterly survey of independent title agents.
+More than 5,000 title agents from 50 states have participated in the first four editions of the quarterly survey.
+In 2016, the survey has also tracked title agent sentiment regarding the implementation of the Know-Before-You-Owe rule, also referred to as the TILA-RESPA Integrated Disclosure (TRID) rule.
+The 2016 second quarter survey was conducted in April 2016.

-Title Agent Optimism Rises Nationally for Residential Property Price and Transaction Volume Growth in 2016
+Title Agent Outlook for Transaction Volume Growth Trends Positive in Second Quarter

-For multi-family properties, sentiment among title agents was similarly positive for price increases over the next year, with the exception of West Virginia and North Dakota.
-Sentiment varied more so by state for commercial property types (retail, office, and industrial).
+Agents were similarly confident in their expectations for multi-family property price increases over the next year, with the exception of title agents in Mississippi.
+Title agent expectations varied more by state for other commercial property types (retail, office, and industrial).

 States with the highest expected residential price changes in the coming year:

 - Utah (+8.0%)

 States with the highest expected multi-family price changes in the coming year:

 - Tennessee (+6.3%)